 - Peppermint Oil Believed to reduce sensations of bloating and gastrointestinal discomfort.
 May help food travel through your digestive tract.

 - Ginger Aids digestion, and is believed to minimize stomach cramps and nausea.
-Ginger comes in many different styles for those that do not like the taste of ginger.
+Ginger can be had in many different forms for those that do not like the taste of ginger.

 - Chamomile Chamomile is often used to target gas and may have anti-inflammatory effects that calm the stomach and bowels.